-For 7 years in a row my BF Emily hosted a Pumpkin Party.
+For 7 years in a row, my BF Emily hosted a Pumpkin Party.
 The concept is amazing: each guest comes with a pumpkin dish.
-Then you’re become a jury testing all of them (yes ALL!) and voting for your favorite in each category (Entrée, main plate, desert, beverage).
+Then you become a jury testing all of them (yes ALL!) and voting for your favorite in each category (Entrée, main plate, dessert, beverage).
 Every year the contest is incredibly delicious and food creativity unbelievable.

 The funny thing is that my pumpkin food was basically limited to a pumpkin soup in France.
 This party propelled me – literally – into the color 3D pumpkin universe.
-The only limit is you imagination.
-See for yourself: pumpkin ice cream, pumpkin cheesecake, pumpkin pizza, pumpkin risotto, pumpkin ravioli, pumpkin rhum..
-Sorry I can’t list all of them, but as a French food lover, I promise, it was DELICIOUS!
+The only limit is your imagination.
+See for yourself: pumpkin ice cream, pumpkin cheesecake, pumpkin pizza, pumpkin risotto, pumpkin ravioli, pumpkin rhum… Sorry, I can’t list all of them, but as a French food lover, I promise, it was DELICIOUS!

 Every year I’m bringing a French touch to this contest (What a surprise, right?).
 I previously baked pumpkin crepes and pumpkin madeleines.
 This year I bake a pumpkin tiramisu.
 It was tested and approved by the jury!

 You can be surprised how people can be creative in regards to Holiday decorations.
 That’s why it’s always entertaining to walk through neighborhoods and discover front yards fully ornamented.
-Below is a short picture selections from my favorite houses.
+Below is a short picture selection of my favorite houses.

 Warner Bros Horror Night